 - 1. Disable the built-in battery.
-See "Disabling the built-in battery" on page 91. - 2.
+See "Disabling the built-in battery" on page 93. - 2.
 Ensure that the computer is turned off and disconnected from ac power and all cables. - 3.
 Close the computer display and turn the computer over. - 4.
 Remove the base cover assembly.
-See "Replacing the base cover assembly" on page 92. - 5.
+See "Replacing the base cover assembly" on page 94. - 5.
+Remove the M.2 solid-state drive by doing the following: - a.
 A film might cover the M.2 solid-state drive.
-To access the M.2 solid-state drive, open the film first.
-Then remove the screw that secures the M.2 solid-state drive.
+To access the drive, open the film first ... - b.
+Remove the screw that secures the M.2 solid-state drive 2.